sodabubblewine/sodabubblewine.github.io/README.md

     4. i-transitivities are inclusions of the second (i\*2)-iterate of their component with their component,
     5. i-nontransitivities are negations of i-transitivities,
     6. i-intransitivities are inclusions of the second (i\*2)-iterate of their component with the negation of their component,
+    7. i-reflexivities are inclusions of the zeroth i-iterate of their component with their component
+    8. i-nonreflexivities are negations of i-reflexivities
+    9. i-irreflexivities are inclusions of their component with i-nonidentities.
+    10. i-totalreflexivities are inclusions of i-identities with their component

 ## HOW PREDICATE ABSTRACTS WORK